Skip to main content

 Maintenance Margin

-The minimum equity required to keep a position open — 1% of notional on this app.
-If your margin drops below this line, the position is liquidated.
+Maintenance margin is the minimum equity required to keep a leveraged position open, commonly around 1% of position notional.
+If your margin balance drops below this line, the position is liquidated.

 Liquidation